kenvunz/sass-dev-server/README.md

 # sass-dev-server

-is a server that compile your sass files on demand, no watcher, no configuration required.
+is a dev server that compile your sass files on demand, no watcher, no configuration required.

 > Note: For development only, do not use in production!